alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/virtual-boards/index.rst

 Supported Virtual Targets
 #########################

-This section details the support for virtual targets in All Scenario OS.
+This section details the support for virtual targets in All Scenarios OS.

 .. toctree::
    :maxdepth: 1